a nature immersion residency program

 EACH JOURNEY IS UNIQUE

 Ready for an inspirational nature path?
-Part of the Camp Retreat facility includes a 12-acres campground along the lazy Buffalo River that is accessed with this magical tree lined path past the old wise tree.
-As time goes on, there will be off-grid micro-shelter and tiny home style spaces for use in the residency program.
-First option is a canvas Yurt - available now.
+Part of the Camp Retreat facility includes a 12-acre campground along the lazy Buffalo River that is accessed with this magical tree lined path past the old wise tree.
+Complimentary Forest Therapy Walk for each resident staying 7 or more days at some stage of your stay with your host as a certified guide.

 Residency lodging is walking distance to the pine path and the river.